yssource/rhai/doc/src/rust/modules/ast.md

 A _module_ can be created from a single script (or pre-compiled [`AST`]) containing global variables, functions and sub-modules via the `Module::eval_ast_as_new` method.

+See the section on [_Exporting Variables, Functions and Sub-Modules_][`export`] for details on how to prepare a Rhai script for this purpose as well as to control which functions/variables to export.

 When given an [`AST`], it is first evaluated, then the following items are exposed as members of the new module:

-* Global variables - essentially all variables that remain in the [`Scope`] at the end of a script run - that are exported.
-Variables not exported (via the `export` statement) remain hidden.
+* Global variables - all variables exported via the `export` statement (those not exported remain hidden).

 * Functions not specifically marked `private`.